MehdiZonjy/json-transqlify/README.md

             value: $entity.age

 ```

-The `user-schema.json` uses `json-schema` rules to validate each user object you are trying to insert.
+The `user-schema.json` uses `json-schema` rules to validate each user object to be inserted:
 ``` json
 {
   "type": "object",